DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Algorithmic Details

 \section{Algorithmic Details}

-This section provides the full pseudocode for all internal components of the Decomposition-based Causal Discovery (DCD) framework.
-While the main manuscript presents only the high-level overview in Algorithm~\ref{alg:master}, the complete procedures underlying the decomposition, component-level causal analysis, and multi-scale graph integration are provided here for clarity, reproducibility, and implementation transparency.
+This section provides the full pseudocode for each stage of DCD.
+The main text summarizes the overall procedure in Algorithm~\ref{alg:master}; Algorithms~\ref{alg:decomposition}--\ref{alg:integration} below implement the three internal stages.

-Algorithm~\ref{alg:decomposition} details the STL-based decomposition step in which each observed time series $X_i(t)$ is separated into its trend, seasonal, and residual components.
-This decomposition is central to DCD, as it isolates low-frequency long-term behavior, cyclical or periodic structure, and short-term fluctuations, allowing causal relationships to be inferred at the temporal scale where they are most meaningfully expressed.
+Algorithm~\ref{alg:decomposition} separates each observed series into trend, seasonal, and residual components, isolating low-frequency long-term behavior, cyclic structure, and short-term fluctuations so that causal inference can be performed at the appropriate temporal scale.

-Algorithm~\ref{alg:component_causal} formalizes the component-level causal analysis stage.
-In this step, the trend components are evaluated using stationarity tests (ADF/KPSS) to determine whether they exhibit statistically significant temporal dependence; the seasonal components are assessed using kernel-based dependence measures such as HSIC to identify periodic or frequency-driven interactions; and the residual components undergo constraint-based causal discovery to extract lagged and contemporaneous causal dependencies.
-This separation enables DCD to avoid mixing heterogeneous temporal signals that typically lead to spurious or misleading causal edges in multivariate time series.